 Despite being very similar in function, there are two distinct differences between dehumidifiers and air conditioners:

 As the AC unit pulls warm air in and cools it over the coils, it pumps out cold air for us to enjoy.
 The hot air produced by the condenser is then moved outside, creating a cool indoor environment.
-In contrast, though, dehumidifiers don’t care about your overheating body.
-They dump dry but warmed air right in your living room.

 On the other hand, dehumidifiers are built to hold the water they create.
 Portable units have a water reservoir that can hold anything between a few ounces to gallons, depending on the size.